Marketers today are held accountable for much more than they used to be.

 The use of the platform is broad, as Marketo users may be sitting in different departments and levels of responsibilities.
 The platform is used in demand generation, marketing operations, sales, product management and more.

-These applications contain additional features that allow you to nurture your leads, follow them throughout their buyer’s journey, communicate across numerous channels and engage with them at scale.
+All of the listed capabilities can be further dissected into features that allow B2B companies to nurture your leads, follow them throughout their buyer’s journey, communicate across numerous channels and engage with them at scale.

 Optimising the Customer Journey with Marketo